 Last on the list but definitely not the least, B. Dalton, now acquired by Barnes & Noble, showed how to combine a big heart with customer experience.
 When a reader by the name D.D.
 Moffitt visited their store and asked for a copy of a book, they were sure when they told her that the books must be among the packed books at the store.
 Moffitt, however, did not find the book and reverted the same to the customer service executive.
 What happened next is a show of generosity we rarely get to witness in the business world.

-The executive at Dalton rang up a competitor bookstore, Borders, and told Moffitt that she would find her book waiting for her once she visited that store.
+The executive at Dalton called a competitor, Borders, to reserve the title and told Moffitt that she would find her book waiting for her once she visited that store.
 This act, at once, is a lesson on how to perceive the passion of customers, and at the same time, win their hearts for a lifetime.

 What do We Glean From These Stories?